resistorsoftware/Shopify-Developer-Book/README.md

 # Shopify Developer HandBook

-Originally authored by Dave Lazar and edited by Stacey Hsu and Edward Ocampo-Gooding.
+Originally authored by Dave Lazar and edited by Stacey Hsu, Edward Ocampo-Gooding, and Blair Beckwith.

 This book is here to give you the Shopify Platform Developer a leg up in your new (or old) adventure.